Searching for Beyond the Standard Model physics using the improved description of $^{100}$Mo $2\nu\beta\beta$ decay spectral shape with CUPID-Mo: Introduction

 \section{Introduction}

 Neutrinoless double-$\beta$ (\onu) decay is a hypothetical nuclear decay not allowed by the Standard Model (SM).
 The potential observation of \onu decay would demonstrate the violation of the $B-L$ symmetry of the SM.
 Moreover, it would also prove the Majorana nature of neutrinos, offering crucial insights into the fundamental symmetries governing particle interactions.
 Beyond the primary focus on \onu decay, the pursuit of large masses, extended data collection periods, and appropriate $\beta\beta$ isotopes in \onu experiments lead to a high collection of events from two-neutrino double-$\beta$ (\nbb) decay~\cite{EXO-200:2013xfn, GERDA:2023wbr, CUORE:2020bok, KamLAND-Zen:2019imh, Barabash:2018yjq, CUPID:2023wyy, NEMO-3:2019gwo, CUPID-Mo:2023lru}. \nbb decay is a second-order weak process occurring in the same \onu decay sources.
 It is particularly interesting for its relevance in the search for Beyond Standard Model (BSM) processes.
-Indeed, many theories predict the existence of exotic double-$\beta$ decays, called this way because they are characterized by a continuum energy distribution of the two emitted electrons similar to the \nbb one (Fig.~\ref{fig:sp}).
+Indeed, many theories predict the existence of exotic double-$\beta$ decays, called this way because they are characterized by a continuum energy distribution of the two emitted electrons similar to the \nbb one (Fig.~\ref{fig:sp})~\cite{Bossio:2023wpj}.
 These include the emission of new exotic particles such as scalar bosons known as ``Majorons'' or massive sterile neutrinos.
 Additionally, there is the possibility of observing violations of fundamental symmetries like the Lorentz invariance.
+Recently, other BSM cases have been investigated, like the potential effect of right-handed leptonic currents in \nbb~\cite{Deppisch:2020mxv} and the neutrino self-interactions~\cite{Deppisch:2020sqh}.

 Majorons are massless Nambu-Goldstone bosons resulting from the spontaneous $B-L$ symmetry breaking in the low-energy regime~\cite{Gelmini:1980re, Chikashige:1980qk} and could play a role in the \onu decay coupling to the Majorana neutrinos~\cite{Georgi:1981pg}.
 Despite many theories being disfavored by the accurate measurements of the width of the Z boson decay~\cite{ALEPH:2005ab}, currently, different models predict the emission of one or two~\cite{Bamert:1994hb} Majorons in the \onu decay, these are denoted as